emanuelalkobi/can_bus/README.md

 2.summary_report.txt

-This file has the next stats about the simulation:
+This file has the next stats about the simulation

 1.number of sent message over the CAN bus

 2.number of queued message over the CAN bus